-Join Chris Orwig for an in-depth discussion in this video Changing the layout, part of Lightroom 5 Essentials: 05 Creating Prints and Books.
+Join Chris Orwig for an in-depth discussion in this video Changing the layout, part of Lightroom 5 Essential Training: 5 Creating Prints & Books.

 So far in this course, we've been focusing our attention on the interior of our book project, and that's typically the best place to start.
 You want to begin with the interior so you can get that right, and then next you want to shift your focus to the exterior.
 Here we'll look at how we can begin to design the front and the back cover.
 Go ahead a click on to either one of those pages and then click on the icon that allows us to zoom in on this particular spread, where we have the front and the back cover photographs.
 Now these particular photographs were selected for us because we performed Auto-Layout at the beginning of the project.